 The LENS Project: Learn Empathy Negotiation & Self

-A youth violence prevention program designed to empower students and build community.
+A violence prevention program designed to empower students, families and service members and build community.
 The program uses creative projects and art-based activities to teach positive social skills and foster the development of empathy for others.

-Students participate in 10 weeks of after school sessions, with curriculum tracks for upper elementary, middle and high school.
-The program culminates with a family Skill Share event led by the students in which they become the teachers and teach their families and friends the skills they have learned.
+Students dive deeply into the LENS curriculum for 10 weeks of after school sessions, which culminate with a family Skill Share event led by the students where they teach and demonstrate the skills they have learned.

 “LENS is amazing, and everyone should try to see if they could do it - to learn how to be kind, and see what other people see, and share their emotions.” – Kapowsin Elementary Student